Trade, employment data boost U.S. economy's fundamentals

 Lower oil prices should help to temper the impact on the trade balance of non-petroleum imports, which are expected to surge because of firming domestic demand and a strong dollar.

-Economists were little concerned by a 1.0 percent drop in exports in November, which was likely related to a labour dispute at the country's main ports on the West Coast.
+Economists were little concerned by a 1.0 percent drop in exports in November, which was likely related to a labor dispute at the country's main ports on the West Coast.

 That dispute has been cited by businesses as causing delays in the movement of goods.